freshidea - Fotolia

 Standards for IT qualifications are changing with the rapid pace of cloud adoption.
 See how experts evaluate the debate between individual cloud certifications or a full degree.

-There's a longstanding debate in IT: Do you need a full computer science degree for a successful career, or is a certification sufficient?
+There's a longstanding debate in IT: Do you need a full computer science degree for a successful career, or is a certification enough?

 Computer science degrees were traditionally an important credential for aspiring developers.
 But the perceived value of online certification is increasing among employers in the IT market.
 The rise of cloud computing is driving this education shift.

-The cloud, which shields users from underlying software and hardware and segments capabilities into distinct services, reduces the need to understand all aspects of computer systems.
+The cloud, which shields users from underlying software and hardware as well as segments capabilities into distinct services, reduces the need to understand all aspects of computer systems.
 Meanwhile, traditional computer science programs struggle to keep pace with industry trends.

 A full degree or a collection of certifications is often enough to get a job, but many experts concur that a blend of the two is even more valuable.
 A degree is a good foundation, but certifications enable IT pros to keep learning and push forward.

 Both paths to an IT career come with benefits and challenges.
-Let's take a look at the pros and cons of pursuing a computer science degree vs. certification in IT.
+Let's evaluate the pros and cons of pursuing a computer science degree vs. a certification for cloud computing.

 Certifications have been around for decades, but their connotations have dramatically changed in recent years.

-"Fifteen or twenty years ago, having an SCJP or Cisco CCNA certification was a negative -- it signaled you had bypassed a real degree in favor of answering a few multiple-choice questions," said Vivek Ravisankar, CEO and co-founder of HackerRank, a technical skills platform.
+"Fifteen or twenty years ago, having [a Sun Certified Java Programmer] or Cisco CCNA certification was a negative.
+It signaled you had bypassed a real degree in favor of answering a few multiple-choice questions," said Vivek Ravisankar, CEO and co-founder of HackerRank, a technical skills platform.
 "It wasn't clear you actually had the skills you needed to succeed."

 Pros of certification

 Certification demonstrates initiative.
-For example, Mark Crump, senior director for cloud training for Jellyfish, a digital marketing company, decided to pursue a career in IT in the late 90's after a failed career in music.
+For example, Mark Crump, vice president of cloud training at Jellyfish, a digital marketing company, decided to pursue a career in IT in the late '90s after a failed career in music.
 He went to night school, booked holidays for block classes, passed vendor certifications and took less desirable jobs to get experience.
 Fast forward 20 years and he still does not hold a degree.

-"You certainly don't need a CS degree to get on, and that could not be more true now with all the online learning resources available," Crump said.
+"You certainly don't need a [computer science] degree to get on, and that could not be more true now with all the online learning resources available," Crump said.

 Cons of certification